Families living unsheltered found thanks to new Pilot Program

 - Based on this, CAP prioritizes families to receive available space in one of our family shelters.

-We knew there were more families living unsheltered, sleeping on the streets, in cars, than could be counted.
+We knew there were more families sleeping on the streets, in cars, than could be counted.

 How many families are living unsheltered?

-In all of 2023, 11 families were found sleeping unsheltered.
-Since May 2024, 85 families were found sleeping unsheltered.
+In 2023, 11 families were found sleeping unsheltered.
+In 6 months in 2024, 231 families were found sleeping unsheltered.

 How can you help?

-The CAP Helpline is not fully funded by the Federal Government (the largest provider of funding for homeless services).
+The CAP Helpline is not fully funded.
 So, we turn to our local government entities and private foundations for help.

 And to our generous donors to ensure the CAP Helpline is there for those in need in our community.
 And to continue to connect callers to supportive stabilization resources to exit homelessness.

-You can agree – addressing homelessness is not just about providing shelter but also about ensuring the overall well-being of individuals and communities.
+You can agree – addressing homelessness is not just about providing shelter but also about ensuring overall well-being.